cositools/cosi-data-challenges/backgrounds/README.md

 ### Activation Backgrounds

 We can observe several lines in the cosmic ray components due to the activation of materials present in the mass model.
 The fact that a majority of the lines are common for all components suggests that these isotopes are produced by spallation reactions at high energy, where the type of particle does not matter.
-A distribution of all the isotopes created by the Primary protons is shown below.
+A distribution of all the isotopes created by the primary protons is shown below.
 Some stable elements are written in red.

 <p align="center">
 <img width="550"  src="images/ProtonActivation.png">